By Thomas Gleaton

 awkward.
 For me to have sent out signals in the past of having

-a super-size "requirement", I was putting up yet another barrier
+a super-size "requirement", I was putting up yet another

 to making friends with people who did not want to be labeled